Summary

 Charles Forbes led the fledgling agency through its initial two years, before resigning in 1923.
 His replacement, former brigadier general Frank T. Hines took on director of the Veterans’ Bureau.
 By the 1920s, the various benefits were administered by three different federal agencies: the Veterans’ Bureau, the Bureau of Pensions, and the National Home for Disabled Volunteer Soldiers.[17]

 The United States final federal consolidation of veteran government entities came on July 21, 1930, when President Herbert Hoover signed Executive Order 5398, merging all three agencies into the Veterans’ Administration.
-Hines, who had remained in charge of the Veterans’ Bureau for seven years, was named the first Administrator of Veterans Affairs, a job he held until 1945 when he was replaced by General Omar Bradley.[17][22]
+Hines, who had remained in charge of the Veterans’ Bureau for seven years, was named the first administrator of Veterans Affairs, a job he held until 1945 when he was replaced by General Omar Bradley.[17][22]

 World War II